stimulusreflex/stimulus_reflex/docs/setup.md

 # Setup

 {% hint style="warning" %}
-StimulusReflex v3 has been released, and there are some big changes. **Rails 6+ and server-side session storage are now required.**
+StimulusReflex v3 has been released, and there are some big changes. **Server-side session storage is now required.**

 You can find additional information for supporting Rails 5.2+ below.
 {% endhint %}